EDGAR MARTINEZ – Baseball

 DEAN NICHOLSON – Coach (Basketball)

-Dean Nicholson enjoyed a stellar high school and college basketball coaching career and combined with father, Leo, to win 1, 114 games at Central Washington University—the most ever by a father-son combo in college basketball history.
+Dean Nicholson enjoyed a stellar high school and college basketball coaching career and combined with his father, Leo, to win 1,114 games at Central Washington University — the most ever by a father-son combo in college basketball history.
 On April 11, 1987, a state of Washington Senate resolution was passed declaring the day as “Coach Nicholson Day,” recognizing their accomplishments.

 Dean then spent one season with the Yakima Sun Kings of the CBA before concluding his career with three years at the helm of the Yakima Valley College basketball team where they won two NWAACC Region 2 titles.